Latin Cases Explained: An Easy Beginner-Friendly Guide

 The nominative is the default case in Latin.
 This is the form that you will see listed first in your textbook or dictionary.

 First, the nominative is used to indicate the subject of a sentence.
-Remember: the subject is the one who performs the action of the main verb.
+The subject is the one who performs the action of the main verb.

 The girl sings. = Puella cantat.